 By Mike Coffman

-U.S. Rep. Mike Coffman, a Republican, represents Colorado’s 6th Congressional District.
+Congressman Mike Coffman, a Republican, represents the 6th Congressional District.